 - 1. Obtain a Declaration of Major Form from the Office of the Registrar. - 2.
-Meet with the chair of the department from which you plan to change for an exit signature. - 3.
-Meet with the chairperson of the new department to obtain permission.
-If the change is granted, the chair will assign the student a new advisor. - 4.
-Return the Declaration of Major Form to the Office of the Registrar for processing. - 5.
+Meet with the chair of the department in which the student wishes to declare a new major.
+If the change is granted, the chair will assign the student a new advisor. - 3.
+Return the Declaration of Major Form to the Office of the Registrar for processing. - 4.
 Students will be required to meet graduation requirements under the catalog in effect at the time he/she requests the change.